argoproj/argo-cd/specs/design-black-box.md

 Also, the proposed approach is based on the assumption that Argo CD engine is flexible enough to cover all Flux use-cases, reproduce Flux's behavior with minor differences and can be easily integrated into Argo CD.

 However, there is a risk that there will be too many differences and it might be not feasible to support all of them.
 To get early feedback, we will start with a Proof-of-Concept
-(PoC from now on) implementation which will serve as an experiment to asses the feasibility of the approach.
+(PoC from now on) implementation which will serve as an experiment to assess the feasibility of the approach.

 ### Acceptance criteria